-• max_img_size - Maximum size of the splash screen image as a tuple.
+- max_img_size Maximum size of the splash screen image as a tuple.
 If the supplied image exceeds this limit, it will be resized to fit the maximum width (to keep the original aspect ratio).
 This option can be disabled by setting it to None.
-Default: (760, 480)
+Default: (760, 480) - always_on_top Force the splashscreen to be always on top of other windows.
+If disabled, other windows (e.g., from other applications) can cover the splash screen by user bringing them to front.
+This might be useful for frozen applications with long startup times.
+Default: True

-1.8.7 Multipackage Bundles
+2.8.7 Multipackage Bundles